open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.OpenTelemetryProtocol/README.md

 ## Environment Variables

-The following environment variables can be used to override the default values of the `OtlpExporterOptions` (See [specification](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/exporter.md)).
+The following environment variables can be used to override the default values of the `OtlpExporterOptions` (following the [OpenTelemetry specification](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/exporter.md)).

 | Environment variable          | `OtlpExporterOptions` property |
 | ------------------------------| -------------------------------|